 There are several answers to that question.

 1. I never wanted to teach in a school because it’s all too organized and regimented for me.
-I also just don’t like working for other people, or having to be told by somebody else what I ought to be doing.
+I’m too infernally independent for that.

-2. I have a family to support and I literally can’t afford to work in a college or a school.
+2. I have a family to support, and I literally can’t afford to work as a teacher.
 I have a young painter friend who has to have a second job to supplement his college teaching job because it actually costs him more money than he makes to do it.
-That’s just absurd!
+That’s absurd!

 LG: You sometimes come across as someone not afraid to question authority.
 You stated, “The minute we submit to any form of group-think, we also risk giving up our ability to respond honestly to the world’s surprises.”
 Can you tell us something to illustrate both how this played out in your life and the ways you’ve been able to cope with this?
 What would you recommend to students today?